openbmc/docs/host-management.md

 For example, all temperature sensors are under `sensors/temperature`.
 CPU temperature sensors would be `sensors/temperature/cpu[n]`.

-These are the common properties associated all sensors:
+These are some common properties:

- * `value`: current value of sensor
+ * `Value`: Current value of the sensor
+ * `Unit`: Unit of the value and "Critical" and "Warning" values
- * `units`: units of value
+ * `Scale`: The scale of the value and "Critical" and "Warning" values
- * `warning_upper` & `warning_lower`: upper & lower threshold for a warning error
- * `critical_upper` & `critical_lower`: upper & lower threshold for a critical error
- * `threshold_state`: current threshold state (normal, warning, critical)
- * `worst_threshold_state`: highest threshold state seen for all time.
-There is a REST call to reset this state to normal.
+ * `CriticalHigh` & `CriticalLow`: Sensor device upper/lower critical threshold bound
+ * `CriticalAlarmHigh` & `CriticalAlarmLow`: True if the sensor has exceeded the critical threshold bound
+ * `WarningHigh` & `WarningLow`: Sensor device upper/lower warning threshold bound
+ * `WarningAlarmHigh` & `WarningAlarmLow`: True if the sensor has exceeded the warning threshold bound

+A temperature sensor might look like:

+    curl -b cjar -k https://${bmc}/xyz/openbmc_project/sensors/temperature/pcie
+    {
+      "data": {
+        "CriticalAlarmHigh": 0,
+        "CriticalAlarmLow": 0,
+        "CriticalHigh": 70000,
+        "CriticalLow": 0,
+        "Scale": -3,
+        "Unit": "xyz.openbmc_project.Sensor.Value.Unit.DegreesC",
+        "Value": 28187,
+        "WarningAlarmHigh": 0,
+        "WarningAlarmLow": 0,
+        "WarningHigh": 60000,
+        "WarningLow": 0
+      },
+      "message": "200 OK",
+      "status": "ok"
+    }

+Note the value of this sensor is 28.187C (28187 * 10^-3).

 Unlike IPMI, there are no "functional" sensors in OpenBMC; functional states are represented in the inventory.

 To enumerate all sensors in the system:

-    curl -c cjar -k https://bmc/org/openbmc/sensors/enumerate
+    curl -b cjar -k https://${bmc}/xyz/openbmc_project/sensors/enumerate

 List properties of one inventory item:

-    curl -c cjar -k https://bmc/org/openbmc/sensors/temperature/ambient
+    curl -b cjar -k https://${bmc}/xyz/openbmc_project/sensors/temperature/ambient

 Event Logs
 ----------

-The event log structure is under the `/org/openbmc/records/events` hierarchy.
+The event log structure is under the `/xyz/openbmc_project/logging/entry` hierarchy.
 Each event is a separate object under this structure, referenced by number.

-BMC and host firmware on POWER-based servers can report logs to the BMC.
+BMC and host firmware on POWER-based servers can report event logs to the BMC.
-Typically, these logs are reported in cases where host firmware cannot start the OS, or cannot reliably log to the OS.
+Typically, these event logs are reported in cases where host firmware cannot start the OS, or cannot reliably log to the OS.

-The properties associated with an error log are as follows:
+The properties associated with an event log are as follows:

- * `Association`: a uri to the failing inventory part
- * `Message`: An English text string indicating the failure
- * `Reported By`: Firmware region that created the log ('Host', 'BMC')
+ * `Message`: The type of event log (e.g. "xyz.openbmc_project.Inventory.Error.NotPresent").
+ * `Resolved` : Indicates whether the event has been resolved.
- * `Severity`: level of problem (Info, Predictive Error, etc)
+ * `Severity`: The level of problem ("Info", "Error", etc.).
- * `Development Data`: Data dump for use by Development to analyze the failure
+ * `Timestamp`: The date of the event log in epoch time.
+ * `associations`: A URI to the failing inventory part.

-To list all reported events:
+To list all reported event logs:

-    $ curl -b cjar -k https://bmc/org/openbmc/records/events/
+    $ curl -b cjar -k https://${bmc}/xyz/openbmc_project/logging/entry/
     {
       "data": [
-        "/org/openbmc/records/events/1",
-        "/org/openbmc/records/events/2",
-        "/org/openbmc/records/events/3",
+        "/xyz/openbmc_project/logging/entry/3",
+        "/xyz/openbmc_project/logging/entry/2",
+        "/xyz/openbmc_project/logging/entry/1",
+        "/xyz/openbmc_project/logging/entry/7",
+        "/xyz/openbmc_project/logging/entry/6",
+        "/xyz/openbmc_project/logging/entry/5",
+        "/xyz/openbmc_project/logging/entry/4"
       ],
       "message": "200 OK",
       "status": "ok"